This recipe is because I love you. I do. I would not serve Toffee Nut Pancakes to just anyone…

 Think of these pancakes as a parallel.
 Obligation (or perfectionism) can offer a killer pancake, but love adds English toffee bits and pecans.

-Sorry to be so sappy today… I don’t know what my problem is.
+Sorry to be so sappy today… I don’t know what came over me. *wink*

 I wrote a guest post for my friend Angie, of Eclectic Recipes, last year including a recipe for “Perfect Diner Pancakes.”
 This was a pancake recipe I’d been working on for a while, because homemade pancakes often don’t have the same appeal as old-fashioned diner pancakes.